Source code for mira.metamodel.template_model

 [docs] def eliminate_unused_parameters(self): """Remove parameters that are not used in rate laws.""" used_parameters = self.get_all_used_parameters() for k in list(self.parameters.keys()): if k not in used_parameters: self.parameters.pop(k)

-[docs] def eliminate_duplicate_parameter( self, redundant_parameter, preserved_parameter ): """Eliminate a duplicate parameter from the model.
+[docs] def eliminate_duplicate_parameter(self, redundant_parameter, preserved_parameter): """Eliminate a duplicate parameter from the model.
 This happens when there are two redundant parameters only one of which is actually used in the model.
 This function removes the redundant parameter and updates the rate laws to use the preserved parameter.
 Parameters ---------- redundant_parameter : str The name of the parameter to remove. preserved_parameter : str The new name of the parameter to preserve. """ # Update the rate laws for template in self.templates: template.update_parameter_name( redundant_parameter, preserved_parameter ) self.parameters.pop(redundant_parameter)

 [docs] @classmethod def from_json(cls, data) -> "TemplateModel": """ Return a template model from a dictionary Parameters ---------- data : Dict[str,Any] Mapping of template model attributes to their values.
-Returns ------- : Returns the newly created template model. """ local_symbols = {p: sympy.Symbol(p) for p in data.get("parameters", [])} for template_dict in data.get("templates", []): # We need to figure out the template class based on the type # entry in the data template_cls = getattr(sys.modules[__name__], template_dict["type"]) for concept_key in template_cls.concept_keys: # Note the special handling here for list-like vs single # concepts concept_data = template_dict.get(concept_key) if concept_data: if not isinstance(concept_data, list): concept_data = [concept_data] for concept_dict in concept_data: if concept_dict.get("name"): local_symbols[ concept_dict.get("name") ] = sympy.Symbol(concept_dict.get("name")) # We can now use these symbols to deserialize rate laws templates = [ Template.from_json(template, rate_symbols=local_symbols) for template in data["templates"] ] #: A lookup from concept name in the model to the full #: concept object to be used for preparing initial values concepts = { concept.name: concept for template in templates for concept in template.get_concepts() } # Handle parameters parameters = { par_key: Parameter.from_json(par_dict) for par_key, par_dict in data.get("parameters", {}).items() } initials = {} for name, value in data.get("initials", {}).items(): if isinstance(value, float): # If the data is just a float, upgrade it to # a :class:`Initial` instance initials[name] = Initial( concept=concepts[name], expression=SympyExprStr(sympy.Float(value)), ) else: # If the data is not a float, assume it's JSON # for a :class:`Initial` instance and parse it to Initial local_symbols = { p.name: sympy.Symbol(p.name) for p in parameters.values() } initials[name] = Initial.from_json( value, locals_dict=local_symbols ) return cls( templates=templates, parameters=parameters, initials=initials, annotations=data.get("annotations"), )
+Returns ------- : Returns the newly created template model. """ # Do a copy just to make sure we don't modify the original data data = copy.deepcopy(data) local_symbols = {p: sympy.Symbol(p) for p in data.get("parameters", [])} for template_dict in data.get("templates", []): # We need to figure out the template class based on the type # entry in the data template_cls = getattr(sys.modules[__name__], template_dict["type"]) for concept_key in template_cls.concept_keys: # Note the special handling here for list-like vs single # concepts concept_data = template_dict.get(concept_key) if concept_data: if not isinstance(concept_data, list): concept_data = [concept_data] for concept_dict in concept_data: if concept_dict.get("name"): local_symbols[ concept_dict.get("name") ] = sympy.Symbol(concept_dict.get("name")) # We can now use these symbols to deserialize rate laws templates = [ Template.from_json(template, rate_symbols=local_symbols) for template in data["templates"] ] #: A lookup from concept name in the model to the full #: concept object to be used for preparing initial values concepts = { concept.name: concept for template in templates for concept in template.get_concepts() } # Handle parameters parameters = { par_key: Parameter.from_json(par_dict) for par_key, par_dict in data.get("parameters", {}).items() } initials = {} for name, value in data.get("initials", {}).items(): if isinstance(value, float): # If the data is just a float, upgrade it to # a :class:`Initial` instance initials[name] = Initial( concept=concepts[name], expression=sympy.Float(value), ) else: # If the data is not a float, assume it's JSON # for a :class:`Initial` instance and parse it to Initial local_symbols = { p.name: sympy.Symbol(p.name) for p in parameters.values() } initials[name] = Initial.from_json( value, locals_dict=local_symbols ) return cls( templates=templates, parameters=parameters, initials=initials, annotations=Annotations.from_json(data["annotations"]) if data.get("annotations") else None, )

-[docs] def generate_model_graph(self, use_display_name: bool = False) -> nx.DiGraph: """ Generate a graph based off the template model.
+[docs] def generate_model_graph(self, use_display_name: bool = False, concepts_only: bool = False) -> nx.DiGraph: """ Generate a graph based off the template model.
 Parameters ---------- use_display_name : Whether to use the display_name attribute of the concepts as the label in the graph.
-Returns ------- : A graph """ graph = nx.DiGraph() for template in self.templates: # Add node for template itself node_id = get_template_graph_key(template) graph.add_node( node_id, type=template.type, template_key=template.get_key(), label=template.type, color="orange", shape="record", ) # Add in/outgoing nodes for the concepts of this template for role, concepts in template.get_concepts_by_role().items(): for concept in ( concepts if isinstance(concepts, list) else [concepts] ): # Note: this includes the node's name as well as its # grounding concept_key = get_concept_graph_key(concept) # Note that this doesn't include the concept's name # in the key concept_identity_key = concept.get_key() context_str = "\n".join( f"{k}-{v}" for k, v in concept.context.items() ) context_str = "\n" + context_str if context_str else "" if use_display_name: name = concept.display_name or concept.name else: name = concept.name if concept.get_included_identifiers(): label = ( f"{name}\n({concept.get_curie_str()})" f"{context_str}" ) else: label = f"{name}{context_str}" if context_str else name graph.add_node( concept_key, label=label, color="orange", concept_identity_key=concept_identity_key, ) role_label = "controller" if role == "controllers" else role if role_label in {"controller", "subject"}: source, target = concept_key, node_id else: source, target = node_id, concept_key graph.add_edge(source, target, label=role_label) return graph
+Returns ------- : A graph """ graph = nx.DiGraph() for template in self.templates: # Add node for template itself node_id = get_template_graph_key(template) if not concepts_only: graph.add_node( node_id, type=template.type, template_key=template.get_key(), label=template.type, color="orange", shape="record", ) # Add in/outgoing nodes for the concepts of this template for role, concepts in template.get_concepts_by_role().items(): for concept in ( concepts if isinstance(concepts, list) else [concepts] ): # Note: this includes the node's name as well as its # grounding concept_key = get_concept_graph_key(concept) # Note that this doesn't include the concept's name # in the key concept_identity_key = concept.get_key() context_str = "\n".join( f"{k}-{v}" for k, v in concept.context.items() ) context_str = "\n" + context_str if context_str else "" if use_display_name: name = concept.display_name or concept.name else: name = concept.name if concept.get_included_identifiers(): label = ( f"{name}\n({concept.get_curie_str()})" f"{context_str}" ) else: label = f"{name}{context_str}" if context_str else name graph.add_node( concept_key, label=label, color="orange", concept_identity_key=concept_identity_key, ) role_label = "controller" if role == "controllers" else role if role_label in {"controller", "subject"}: source, target = concept_key, node_id else: source, target = node_id, concept_key if not concepts_only: graph.add_edge(source, target, label=role_label) return graph

-[docs] def set_rate_law(self, template_name: str, rate_law: Union[str, sympy.Expr, SympyExprStr], local_dict=None): """Set the rate law of a template with a given name.""" for template in self.templates: if template.name == template_name: template.set_rate_law(rate_law, local_dict=local_dict)
+[docs] def set_rate_law(self, template_name, rate_law, local_dict=None): """Set the rate law of a template with a given name.""" for template in self.templates: if template.name == template_name: template.set_rate_law(rate_law, local_dict=local_dict)

 [docs] def draw_graph( self, path: str, use_display_name: bool = False, prog: str = "dot", args: str = "", format: Optional[str] = None, ): """Draw a pygraphviz graph of the TemplateModel.
 Parameters ---------- path : The path to the output file. use_display_name : Whether to use the display_name attribute of the concepts as the label in the graph. prog : The graphviz layout program to use, such as "dot", "neato", etc. format : Set the file format explicitly. args : Additional arguments to pass to the graphviz bash program as a string.
 Example: args="-Nshape=box -Edir=forward -Ecolor=red". """ # draw graph graph = self.generate_model_graph(use_display_name=use_display_name) agraph = nx.nx_agraph.to_agraph(graph) agraph.draw(path, format=format, prog=prog, args=args)